portfolio-performance/portfolio-help/docs/en/reference/view/reports/performance/trades.md

 In summary, given the [IRR equation](../../../../concepts/performance/money-weighted.md): $\mathrm{MVE = MVB \times (1 + IRR)^{\frac{RD_1}{365}} + \sum_{t=1} ^{n}CF_t \times (1+IRR)^{\frac{RD_t}{365}} \qquad \text{(Eq 1)}}$

+Here, `MVE` and `MVB` are the [market value at the end and at the beginning](../../../../concepts/performance/index.md) of the reporting period (`MVB` is always zero for a trade, see below); `CF_t` is the amount of the [*t*-th cash flow](../../../../concepts/performance/money-weighted.md#defining-the-cashflows) (a purchase, in this case), and `RD_t` the number of days between that cash flow and today.

+`MVB` is always zero for a trade.
+Unlike a portfolio - which may already hold investments before the chosen Reporting Period starts - a trade's own timeline begins exactly at its first purchase; there is nothing invested in it before that moment.
+So, the MVB = 0 and the latter purchases contribute to the MVE.
+With multiple purchases at different dates, each one is discounted by its own holding period, since money invested longer has proportionally more time to compound.

-- Closed trade (`share-1`): `105 EUR = 0 + 77.50 EUR * (1 + IRR)^(817/365)`.
+- Closed trade (`share-1`): the 5 shares were sold on April 12, 2023, at a quote of 22.40 EUR/share (5 x 22.40 EUR = 112.00 EUR gross), minus 5 EUR fee and 2 EUR tax, giving the 105 EUR MVE used below; held for `817` days (`2023-04-12 - 2021-01-15`): `105 EUR = 0 + 77.50 EUR * (1 + IRR)^(817/365)`.
 An IRR of 14.53% will solve this equation exactly.
-To reach an Exit value of 105 EUR, it would require an initial Entry value of 77.50 EUR to grow at a compound annual interest rate (IRR) of 14.53%, over a period of 817 days.
-The MVB of a trade is always zero, because the trade starts with the first purchase or cash flow.
+To reach a MVE of 105 EUR, it would require an initial Entry value of 77.50 EUR to grow at a compound annual interest rate (IRR) of 14.53%, over a period of 817 days.

-- Open trade (`share-1`): The open trade has two cash flows (buy).
+- Open trade (`share-1`): unlike the Entry value (which simply sums both purchases to 161.50 EUR), the IRR calculation needs each purchase's amount and date kept separate, as explained above.
+The open trade has two cash flows (buy).
 Hovering over the Transactions cell will reveal the data (see Figure 2).
-Assuming today is 2024-10-13:
+Assuming today is 2024-10-13, the historical price of `share-1` is 27.14 EUR.
+For the remaining 10 shares, the MVE = 271.40 EUR.

-    - First purchase: 5 remaining shares, bought at 77.50 EUR (=5/10 * 155 EUR), held for 1367 days (`2024-10-13 - 2021-01-15`).
+    - From the first purchase: 5 remaining shares, bought at 77.50 EUR (=5/10 * 155 EUR), held for 1367 days (`2024-10-13 - 2021-01-15`).
-    - Second purchase: 5 shares bought for 84 EUR, held for 1003 days (`2024-10-13 - 2022-01-14`).
+    - Second purchase: 5 shares bought at 84 EUR, held for 1003 days (`2024-10-13 - 2022-01-14`).

-    The IRR equation becomes: `271.40 EUR = 0 + 77.50 * (1 + IRR)^(1367/365) + 84 * (1 + IRR)^(1003/365)` or 11.12%.
+    The IRR equation becomes: `271.40 EUR = 0 + 77.50 * (1 + IRR)^(1367/365) + 84 * (1 + IRR)^(1003/365)` or 17.34%.
 Please note that the holding periods and Exit value will change upon trying this example on a later date.

 The Return column is a [simple measure of performance](../../../../concepts/performance/index.md): `(Exit Value/Entry Value) -1`.